 For more details and road safety tips please select a topic below.

 The City of Canada Bay provides complimentary checks for local residents to ensure their child safety restraints are fitted correctly.
+The next fitting service will be held on Saturday, 23 February 2019.
+Bookings for the Safe Seat Saturday event will open from 23 January 2019 until exhausted.

 Child restraint regulations apply for children up to seven years of age: